rbutleriii/Clinotator/README.md

 export PATH=$PATH:path/to/folder/Clinotator/clinotator
 ```

 Examples of each input file type are provided in the test subfolder.
-If you have pyenv and tox you can test the installation using the tox.ini file provided.
-Otherwise, you can try it by simply running:
+For instance:

 ```
 cd path/to/Clinotator/test
 clinotator.py -t vid -e A.N.Other@example.com test.vid
 ```

-You should get the following warnings and a clinotator.test.tsv file:
+Should produce the following warnings and a clinotator.test.tsv file:

 ```
 Going to download record 1 to 13